-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-==-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

 Here are all 16 WarGames on-screen title and intro credits images for you to

-font seen on-screen in the movie.
+replicate the font seen on-screen in the movie.

 Prior to the video frame in Fig. 01 below, there are 103 frames for the